14-year-old Everett boy hospitalized after drive-by shooting in Canada

 EVERETT (CBS) – Life for 14-year-old Sandrick Jorcelin is filled with basketball, friends, and fun.
 The people who love him are desperately praying that’s how his life will stay.

-The Everett 8th grader was in Montreal last weekend, finally seeing family since the pandemic.
+The Everett eighth grader was in Montreal last weekend, finally seeing family since the pandemic.
 Leaving a birthday party, a drive-by shooter sprayed bullets at their car.
-Sandrick’s uncle was killed; the boy was shot in the stomach – that bullet still lodged.
+Sandrick’s uncle was killed, the teen was shot in the stomach – that bullet still lodged.

 Loved ones and strangers have donated close to $60,000 to an online fundraiser.
-Sandrick’s medical journey continues Thursday with an expensive MedFlight ride from Canada to MGH.
+Sandrick’s medical journey continues Thursday with an expensive MedFlight ride from Canada to Massachusetts General Hospital.

 “We have great doctors in this city.
 We hope and pray that all the great hands that could be, by the grace of God, could heal Sandrick as soon as possible,” Chery said emotionally.